bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 1.  **[Message Queues in System Design](https://www.youtube.com/watch?v=DYFocSiPOl8)**

     This video from **Hayk Simonyan** explains **Message Queues** in system design using an online store example.
-It covers how message queues, as durable components, support asynchronous communication, decouple services, and provide scalability and reliability by buffering requests for later processing.
+It covers how message queues, as durable components, support asynchronous communication, decouple services, and provide [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] and reliability by buffering requests for later processing.

 2.  **[What is a Message Queue?](https://www.youtube.com/watch?v=xErwDaOc-Gs)**

     **Jamil Spain** from **IBM Technology** explains what a **Message Queue** is, defining it as an architectural technique for asynchronous communication in distributed applications.
-The video breaks down the concepts of messages and queues, provides examples like email, and discusses different messaging patterns (point-to-point, [[publish-subscribe|pub/sub]], request-reply) and the benefits of decoupling and scalability.
+The video breaks down the concepts of messages and queues, provides examples like email, and discusses different messaging patterns (point-to-point, [[publish-subscribe|pub/sub]], request-reply) and the benefits of decoupling and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]].